GiulioCocconi/bane/README.md

 I-INSTALLING THE LIBRARY AND IMPORTING:
 ---------------------------------------------------------------------------------------------------------------------------

-you can use pip to do that:
+you can use pip to do that ( if you are on linux you must run it with "sudo" ) :

 pip install bane